Are you wondering if therapy or testing is right for your child?

 Many kids want to open up, but it can be hard to talk honestly with parents or teachers.
 A therapist offers a safe, neutral space where your child doesn’t have to worry about disappointing anyone.
 Research shows that having even one trusted adult to confide in — whether that’s a parent, teacher, coach, or therapist — is one of the strongest protective factors for children and teens.
 Kids who feel connected to a caring adult are more resilient, have better coping skills, and show fewer signs of anxiety or depression.

-How frequent do kids and teens receive therapy?
+How frequently do kids and teens receive therapy?

-How frequent do kids and teens receive therapy?
+How frequently do kids and teens receive therapy?

-It depends on the severity of the diagnosis and mental health concerns.
-It is typical for most new clients to start with weekly 1-hour therapy sessions so that they can build the relationship with their new therapist while also starting to learn new coping strategies.
+It depends on the severity of the diagnosis and mental health concerns, but it is typical for most new clients to start with weekly 1-hour therapy sessions.
+This helps to build the relationship with their new therapist while also starting to learn new coping strategies.

 As clients make progress in therapy, and their symptoms become less bothersome, it is common to move to every-other-week sessions.
 Once clients have met their therapy goals, they often move to as-needed sessions.